 Machine-to-Machine (M2M) systems, mobile applications, the Internet of Things (IoT) and cloud-based services – are just some examples of technologies that enable intelligent communication within the production process.
 The systems, machines and plants are controlled and monitored by company portals that manage operational information and knowledge and combine the needs of different groups to create a uniform security infrastructure.
 These user groups include customers, sales partners, vendors and employees.
 The data in the portal must be protected against external attack – after all, cyber-attacks in an engineering environment are not unusual.
 This is also confirmed by the NTT Global Threat Intelligence Report, which states that the manufacturing industry recorded a 300 per cent increase in attacks by hackers in 2020.
 A simple calculation by Germany’s “Unternehmen Cybersicherheit” initiative to raise awareness of corporate cyber security reveals that the costs of this type of attack can quickly exceed a quarter of a million euros for a medium-sized engineering company.

 Secure access with the help of Identity and Access Management

 Intense competition and the increasing pressure of digitalisation should not discourage mechanical and plant engineering companies from maximising security within their production environment.
-If they neglect this, they are not only risking production shutdowns but also the associated financial losses and reputational damage.
+If they neglect this, they are risking production shutdowns, associated financial losses, and reputational damage.